donvito/nextjs-elevenlabs-agent/README.md

-# ElevenLabs Conversational AI Template
+# ElevenLabs Conversational AI NextJS Template

 This is a template for a NextJS v15 application that uses ElevenLabs Conversational AI.